Isopoda

-Isopoda is an order of crustaceans that includes woodlice and their relatives.
-Isopods live in the sea, in fresh water, or on land.
+Isopoda is an order of crustaceans.
+Members of this group are collectively called isopods and include both aquatic species such as gribbles and terrestrial species such as woodlice.
 All have rigid, segmented exoskeletons, two pairs of antennae, seven pairs of jointed limbs on the thorax, and five pairs of branching appendages on the abdomen that are used in respiration.
-Females brood their young in a pouch under their thorax.
+Females brood their young in a pouch under their thorax called the marsupium.

-Isopods have various feeding methods: some eat dead or decaying plant and animal matter, others are grazers, or filter feeders, a few are predators, and some are internal or external parasites, mostly of fish.
-Aquatic species mostly live on the seabed or bottom of freshwater bodies of water, but some taxa can swim for a short distance.
+Isopods have various feeding methods: some are scavengers and detritivores, eating dead or decaying plant and animal matter; others are grazers or filter feeders, a few are predators, and some are internal or external parasites, mostly of fish.
+Aquatic species are mostly benthic, living on the bottom of water bodies, but some taxa can swim for short distance.
 Terrestrial forms move around by crawling and tend to be found in cool, moist places.
-Some species are able to roll themselves into a ball as a defense mechanism or to conserve moisture.
+Some species are able to roll themselves into a ball (known as volvation) as a defense mechanism or to conserve moisture like species in the family Armadillidiidae, commonly called the pillbugs.